JamieBurridge/Dakee/README.md

 What ports do the projects run on?

    - The front-end project runs on localhost:3000
    - The back-end project runs on localhost:5000

 ## Documentation

 The **back-end** documentation can be accessed when running the back-end server locally (**http://localhost:5000/api-docs/**)

+## Extra development info

+There is also a development deployment for the front-end project on vercel (https://dakee.vercel.app/)